A Systematic Search for Big Dippers in ASAS-SN: Discussion of each target

 J080327$-$261620 \citep[ASASSN-24fa,][]{JoHantgen_2024} shows a long-lasting, deep dimming event that began on 31/01/2021 and reached a maximum depth of $\Delta g\simeq0.5$~mag on 07/03/2023.
 Since then the flux has been slowly recovering.
 We do not see any earlier events.
 J080327$-$261620 is on the upper main sequence and is similar to J114712$-$621037.
 J080327$-$261620 is reported by \Gaia \space as a short period variable \citep[$P=0.461$ days,][]{GaiaColab, GaiaDR3}, while ATLAS assigns it a low confidence period of $P=0.921$ days \citep{Heinze18}, which is roughly twice as long as the \Gaia{} period.
 AAVSO identifies it as $\gamma$ Cassiopeiae or a $\lambda$ Eri type variable with the \Gaia \space period.
 There is also a mid-IR excess (Figure \ref{fig:WISE_dippers}a) that begins when the optical light fades and is steadily increasing ($\Delta W2\simeq1$~mag).
 The \WISE{} color also gets redder as the event progresses, suggesting that this event is caused by newly formed dust.

 J174328$+$343315 shows several deep, dimming events around 22/09/2017 and they continue in both the $g$-band data and $V$-band data for about 1000 days.
 These dimming events share some similarities with J184916$-$473251 (ASASSN-21nn, Figure \ref{fig:dippers}).
 This star was classified as a YSO in ASAS-SN \citep{Jayasinghe18}, a ``dubious'' variable in ATLAS \citep{Heinze18}, a suspected variable star in ZTF \citep{ztf}, and as an RS CVn variable in \Gaia{} \citep{GaiaColab, GaiaDR3}.
 Its CMD position in the Hertzsprung Gap is atypical for RS CVn stars.
+Since Hertzsprung gap stars are rare, its CMD location may imply that it is an unresolved binary with a red primary and a blue secondary.
 Its parallax uncertainty is small ($\varpi = 0.5140 \pm 0.0177$ mas) and the extinction is only $A_G = 0.19$~mag, suggesting the CMD position is correct.
 It was observed by LAMOST \citep[LAMOST-LRS]{Cui12}, and the spectrum shows a double-peaked H$\alpha$ emission line (Figure \ref{fig:Ha}).
 This, combined with the \WISE{} infrared excess and variability seen in Figures \ref{fig:SED_dippers}a and \ref{fig:WISE_dippers}c, suggest that there is an accretion disk obscuring the star and producing irregular variability \citep{Carroll_1991}.
 In \WISE{}, both the W1 and W2 light curves fade by $\simeq 0.2$~mag following the most recent event.
 The source has an $RV_{amp}=84.84$~km/s, implying a period of $P=16M_{T\odot}$~days.